DariusLukasukas/next13-spotify/README.md

 ## Advanced Full-Stack Music Streaming Platform

-next13-spotify stands as a comprehensive demonstration of full-stack development principles, centered around a Spotify clone application.
-This project is engineered using cutting-edge technologies including Next.js 13.4, React, Tailwind, Supabase, PostgreSQL, and Stripe, creating a versatile and robust music streaming platform.
+This project is a comprehensive demonstration of full-stack development principles, centered around a Spotify clone application.
+It is engineered using cutting-edge technologies including Next.js 13.4, React, Tailwind, Supabase, PostgreSQL, and Stripe, creating a versatile and robust music streaming platform.

 ### Key technical highlights of the project include: